Universal positive mass theorems: Examples of applications

 hence $\sum w(\lambda_j,\rho) (P_j)^*P_j$ is a zeroth-order operator.
 This formula is called the \emph{universal Weitzenb\"ock formula} in \cite[Proposition 3.6, p.
 519]{semmelmann-weingart-weitzenbock}.
 One may now apply our main result to this case, and conclude that there is always an underlying universal positive mass theorem:

-\begin{prop} Let $E$ be the natural bundle over a complete as\-ymptotic\-ally flat Riemannian manifold $(M,g)$ induced from an irreducible representation $(\mV,\rho)$ of $\son$.
+\begin{theo} Let $E$ be the natural bundle over a complete as\-ymptotic\-ally flat Riemannian manifold $(M,g)$ induced from an irreducible representation $(\mV,\rho)$ of $\son$.
 With the notations of section~\ref{sec:setting}, assume that the curvature operator

-is nonpositive and that there exists a full set of solutions $\{\sigma_{\kappa}\}_{1\leq \kappa\leq \dim\mV}$ of the equation
+is nonpositive and that there exists a full set of solutions $(\sigma^{\kappa})_{1\leq \kappa\leq \dim\mV}$ of the equation

-that are asymptotic to an orthonomal basis of $\mV$ and satisfy the estimates of Lemma \ref{lem-bord1}.
+that are asymptotic to an orthonomal basis $(\sigma_0^{\kappa})_{1\leq\kappa\leq\dim\mV}$ of $\mV$ and satisfy the estimates of Lemma \ref{lem-bord1}.
 Then one has

 where $c(\rho)$ is the Casimir operator of the representation $\rho$.
-Hence the mass $m(g)$ is nonnegative. \end{prop}
+Hence the mass $m(g)$ is nonnegative. \end{theo}

 \begin{proof} The only missing point is the precise computation of the proportionality factor, which is \emph{a priori} equal to

 The term inside brackets is obviously $\tr B^2$, and one may then apply \cite[\S 4, p.230]{dmjcpgmh}.
 We denote as in this paper $\ptr$ the partial trace of an operator from $\RM^n\otimes\mV$ to itself, \emph{i.e.} the endomorphism of $\mV$ obtained by taking the trace on the $\RM^n$-factor.
 Then $\ptr(B^2)$ is nothing but twice the Casimir operator $c(\rho)$ of $(\mV,\rho)$ \cite[Equation~(4.1)]{dmjcpgmh}, and